real-tonda/tmod_fabric/README.md

 2. Run `./gradlew build` (Linux/Mac) or `gradlew.bat build` (Windows)
 3. The built mod will be in `build/libs/`

+## Please report any bugs in the bugtracker

 ## License

 MIT License